dngda/self-bot/README.md

 - Sticker commands
 - Video to mp3

-💡 Left any feature ideas in this [discussions](https://github.com/dngda/self-bot/discussions) 🙏
+💡 Leave any feature ideas out in this [discussion](https://github.com/dngda/self-bot/discussions) 🙏

 ## Thanks to